opal/opal.github.io/source/docs/sinatra.html.md

 This creates a simple sprockets instance under the `/assets` path.
 Opal uses a set of load paths to compile assets using sprockets.
-The `Opal::Environment` instance is a simple subclass of `Sprockets::Environment` with all the custom opal paths added automatically.
+The `Opal::Environment` instance is a simple subclass of `Sprockets::Environment` with all the custom Opal paths added automatically.

-This `env` object includes all the opal corelib and stdlib paths.
+This `env` object includes all the Opal corelib and stdlib paths.
 To add any custom application directories, you must add them to the load path using `env.append_path`.
 You can now add an `app/application.rb` file into this added path with some basic content: